InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

   A literal state of the Earth; the Holy Land.
   There are physical sites where you can experience the Garden of Eden firsthand.
 - The Final Judgment:
-  A phenomena that will happen when the gateway to the Outer Heavens opens.
+  A phenomenon that will happen when the gateway to the Outer Heavens opens.
 - The Kingdom of Christ:
   An age during which the Celestial Beings will again live among us, when we will be unified under the Annointed One.